-My personal favorite aspect about the car is its ride quality, which in one word happens to be sublime.
+My personal favourite aspect about the car is its ride quality, which in one word happens to be sublime.
 It just soaks up absolutely broken tarmac with sharp bumps so well even at moderate speeds, while keeping the cabin isolated from noise.
-Only when you come across a pothole at high speeds do you hear a thud from the suspension.
+Only when you come across a pot hole at high speeds do you hear a thud from the suspension.

 To add to the car’s character, Volvo has fit the V90 CC with the more powerful D5 version of the company’s 2.0 litre, four-cylinder diesel engine.
 The unit develops 232bhp of max power and 480Nm of peak torque.
 But the real party trick here is that it comes with something called ‘Power Pulse’.
 In essence, the system stores high-pressure air and releases it into the turbocharger before it spools, to do away with turbo lag.

-Adding to the car’s refinement is the eight-speed automatic gearbox in the V90 CC, it is a smooth unit and goes about its business seamlessly.
+The eight-speed automatic gearbox in the V90 CC is a smooth unit and goes about its business seamlessly.
 As mentioned above, you can also change gears manually via the gear lever or with the paddle shifters behind the steering wheel.
 While this does give you good control over gear changes you have to remember that Volvo’s nature of driving dynamics are more suited for a comfortable journey rather than outright performance.
 So, lighting sharp gear changes and throttle response in dynamic mode isn’t the norm here.
 But when you drive the car in an everyday manner, the powertrain is absolutely seamless.
-Power delivery is nice and linear and seamless gear changes ensure you have a comfortable journey no matter what the terrain or road conditions.
+Power delivery is nice and linear and seamless gearchanges ensure you have a comfortable journey no matter what the terrain or road conditions.

 This I feel is really rather suited to our country urban traffic mandates you have a car that is easy to drive and has linear power delivery at initial speeds.
 Of course, our roads tend to get challenging at times and the V90 CC’s comfortable suspension compliments these conditions just as well.